 The eye opening is measured at the input to the data comparator.
 At this point in the data path, a significant amount of gain has been applied to the signal by the CTLE.
 In many cases, the vertical eye opening as measured by the EOM will be on the order of 400 to 500 mV peak-to-peak.
 The secondary comparator, which is used to measure the eye opening, has an adjustable voltage range from ±100 mV to ±400 mV.
-The EOM voltage range is normally set by the CDR state machine during lock and adaptation, but the range can be overridden by setting bit 6 to 0 of register 0x2C, so the voltage range can scale with the values in register 0x11, bits [7:6].
-The values of this code and the corresponding EOM voltage ranges are shown in Table 6.
+The EOM voltage range is normally set by the CDR state machine during lock and adaptation, but the range can be overridden by writing a two-bit code to bits 7:6 of register 0x11.
+The values of this code and the corresponding EOM voltage ranges are shown in Table 8.

-Table 6.
-EOM Voltage Range vs. Bits 7:6 of Register 0x11
+Table 8.
+EOM Voltage Range vs Bits 7:6 of Register 0x11